 The uprising, or, more to the point, the response to the uprising, continues to the present day.
 Protests occasionally flare up, members of the opposition are routinely jailed and tortured, and King Hamad continues his policy of importing Sunnis from Syria, Pakistan, and elsewhere and giving them Bahraini passports in an effort to a) fill his security forces and b) change the religious demographics of the country.
 Even American journalists can’t escape Hamad’s crackdown on press freedoms, let alone Bahraini journalists, and even the detention of four American citizens couldn’t draw more than a milquetoast “oh my, we’d like to see you do better than this” reaction from Washington.
-The Bahrainis are aided in this effort by the Saudis, who are so terrified at the idea that Bahrain’s Shiʿa majority might actually gain some semblance of political power that they’ve supplied troops to participate in some of Hamad’s more violent outbursts against the protesters.
+The Bahrainis are aided in this effort by the Saudis, who are so terrified at the idea that Bahrain’s Shiʿa majority might actually gain some semblance of political power that they’ve supplied troops to participate in some of Hamad’s more violent outbursts.
 We can’t have majority Shiʿa countries being run by Shiʿites, after all, because of scary reasons.
 Iran!
 Shiʿa crescent!
 Bogeymen everywhere you look!